ACBob/VoxelThingYeah/doc/protocol.md

  * [Packet Types](#packet-types)

 # Introduction
-Bobcraft makes use of the [ENet](https://github.com/lsalzman/enet) library for handling packet sending and receiving.
+Meegreef makes use of the [ENet](https://github.com/lsalzman/enet) library for handling packet sending and receiving.
 Players, in-fact, are bound by their ENet Network Peer, so ENet serves as a crucial component.\
 All packets are marked at `ENET_PACKET_FLAG_RELIABLE`.

-On-top of that, Bobcraft uses [a library](https://github.com/voidah/archive) for serializing packets.
+On-top of that, Meegreef uses [a library](https://github.com/voidah/archive) for serializing packets.
 Note that I don't actually know at this time *what* the library does, so it's probably safest to just use it.

 **NOTE: It's very important to remember the server and client make _very_ little distinction between themselves when sending information, leaving it to a single boolean value.
 IDs will overlap and things will go disastrously wrong if you forget to check the value!**